 Few universities or colleges may conduct entrance exams or take admissions based on merit in 10+2 | Entrance Exam: Generally not required for DMLT; admissions are often merit-based. |

 BMLT and DMLT are important for students who are looking to specialise in the field of medical diagnostics.
-While both courses prepare candidates for laboratory-based roles, understanding the core subjects is also very important for the students.
-Here are the core subjects we have mentioned in the table below.
+While both courses prepare candidates for laboratory-based roles, understanding the core subjects is important for the students.
+In the table below, we've mentioned the core subjects for both courses:

 BMLT Subjects | DMLT Subjects |